hashicorp/terraform-provider-aws/website/docs/r/docdb_cluster_instance.html.markdown

 * `auto_minor_version_upgrade` - (Optional) Indicates that minor engine upgrades will be applied automatically to the DB instance during the maintenance window.
 Default `true`.
 * `availability_zone` - (Optional, Computed) The EC2 Availability Zone that the DB instance is created in.
 See [docs](https://docs.aws.amazon.com/documentdb/latest/developerguide/API_CreateDBInstance.html) about the details.
 * `cluster_identifier` - (Required) The identifier of the [`aws_docdb_cluster`](/docs/providers/aws/r/docdb_cluster.html) in which to launch this instance.
+* `enable_performance_insights` - (Optional) A value that indicates whether to enable Performance Insights for the DB Instance.
+Default `false`.
+See [docs] (https://docs.aws.amazon.com/documentdb/latest/developerguide/performance-insights.html) about the details.
 * `engine` - (Optional) The name of the database engine to be used for the DocDB instance.
 Defaults to `docdb`.
 Valid Values: `docdb`.
 * `identifier` - (Optional, Forces new resource) The identifier for the DocDB instance, if omitted, Terraform will assign a random, unique identifier.
 * `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
 Conflicts with `identifier`.